-The Consumer Protection BC Regulatory Services group
+The Consumer Protection BC Inspections & Case Management Team

 Introduction

 Consumer Protection BC is responsible for the administration and enforcement of the Business Practices and Consumer Protection Act (BPCPA), the Ticket Sales Act (TSA), the Cremation Interment and Funeral Services Act (CIFSA), and the Payday Loans Regulation (PLR).
 Together, this BPCPA and PLR govern the conduct of persons and businesses engaged in the activity of payday lending in British Columbia and the licensing requirements for payday lenders in the British Columbia.